onetep-devel/tutorials/source/T12_pentacene_embedding.rst

 ``Pentacene_isolated.dat`` -- as this tutorial assumes you are already familiar with running TDDFT calculations with ONETEP, we will not go into any detail, and this calculation can just be run as it is.
-..
-   You should find the lowest energy excitation to be ?????.

 TD-EMFT calculation
 -------------------